Example 3 - Distribute applications to Intrexx instances

 Create process

-The process starts when a data record is saved in the "Management application" application.
+The workflow starts when a data record is saved in the "Management application" application.

-Add a data group event handler to the process and double-click to open the properties dialog.
+Add a data group event handler to the workflow and double-click to open the properties dialog.

-The event handler should react to the insertion of new data records.
+The event handler should react wen new data records are added.

 Make the following settings: